icopy-site/awesome/docs/awesome/awesome-salesforce.md

 Contributions welcome!
 Read the [contribution guidelines](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) first.

 ## BugReport-PullRequest
-1. Add your link ahttps://github.com/mailtoharshit/awesome-salesforce/blob/master/s per the top-level Category page within the topic https://github.com/mailtoharshit/awesome-salesforce/blob/master/sub-https://github.com/mailtoharshit/awesome-salesforce/blob/master/section(https://github.com/mailtoharshit/awesome-salesforce/blob/master/s), in _alphabetical order_, with notehttps://github.com/mailtoharshit/awesome-salesforce/blob/master/s (https://github.com/mailtoharshit/awesome-salesforce/blob/master/if any) in the markdown filehttps://github.com/mailtoharshit/awesome-salesforce/blob/master/s.
+1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.
-2. For broken links or outdated information, submit a bug report (https://github.com/mailtoharshit/awesome-salesforce/blob/master/BR), or make the necessary changes and submit a PR.
+2. For broken links or outdated information, submit a bug report (BR), or make the necessary changes and submit a PR.
 Both are welcome.
 Please submit separate PR's for each link or change added.
 3. For those unable to use git, create a github account, then fork this` repo on the user interface.
 Then edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository/), then click on save and submit a PR.
 Github does this [automatically in 8 steps](https://help.github.com/articles/editing-files-in-another-user-s-repository/).